MicrosoftDocs/windows-dev-docs/hub/package-manager/configuration/create.md

 - **Grouping similar resource types**: Organizing your list of resources by grouping together similar resource types is a common approach in software engineering methodologies and may be the most familiar to you or to other developers utilizing your configuration file.

 We recommend including a README.md file with any Open Source published WinGet Configuration file that includes the organizational approach of the file structure.

+## Using the variable ${WinGetConfigRoot}
+Certain DSC resources may take in a parameter that specifies the path of a file.
+Instead of specifying the full path, you can use the variable `${WinGetConfigRoot}` to define the working directory where the [`winget configure` command](../winget/configure.md) is being executed and append the relative path to point to that file.
+This is useful for generalizing a configuration file so that it is machine agnostic.
+The `Microsoft.VisualStudio.DSC/VSComponents` resource in the example above showcases this functionality by utilizing the `${WinGetConfigRoot}` to point to a .vsconfig file in a project's root directory.
+This also means that the user should ensure that the target file exists at the relative path based on the current working directory before executing the [`winget configure` command](../winget/configure.md).

 ## Where to find PowerShell DSC Resource modules